Space-filling curves of self-similar sets (II): Edge-to-trail substitution rule: Linear GIFS

-be the set of all paths with length $k$, the set of all paths with finite length, and the set of all infinite paths, emanating from the state $i$, respectively.
+be the set of all walks with length $k$, the set of all walks with finite length, and the set of all infinite walks, emanating from the state $i$, respectively.
 Note that $\Gamma_i^\ast=\bigcup_{k\geq 1}\Gamma_i^k$.